dmilos/cpp_proposal/lex.md

 #### III.2.3 Range adapter

 #### III.2.3.A Description
-   `token_iterator` ofer ability to iterate by using range-based for loop.
+   `token_iterator` ofers ability to iterate by using range-based for loop.
    Main benefit is easy use of `lex_simple` and fast execution.
    Implementation might be by using function or class.